 Most of south/southwest Wisconsin's bedrock is sedimentary rock, consisting of sandstone and shale or limestone.
 Mineral resources are divided into two categories, metallic and non-metallic resources.
 Metallic resources in the region include lead and zinc.
 Historically, there was a great deal of lead and zinc mining in Lafayette County.
-To this day, Benton bears the signs of hard-rock mining.
-Mine shafts, slag piles, and old equipment are scattered throughout the Town.
-Refer to Map 3.2.7 for historic mines in the jurisdiction.
+Refer to Map 3.2.7 for historic mines in your jurisdiction.